How to Apply

 - Master’s: (a) a bachelor's degree, or equivalent qualification as recognised by UWA; and (b) the equivalent of a UWA weighted average mark of at least 65 per cent (the weighted average mark is taken from the most recent degree of at least one year full-time duration); and (c) a satisfactory personal statement, as recognised by UWA; and (d) a current National Police Certificate, National Criminal History Check or equivalent certification from country of residence, indicating no criminal conviction.

-- Master’s and PhD: An honours degree of at least 2A level, or a qualification recognised as equivalent by the Board of the Graduate Research School (the Board) and the Faculty; and Satisfy the requirements of Doctor of Philosophy Rule 2; and A current National Police Certificate indicating no criminal conviction.
+- Master’s and PhD: An honours degree of at least 2A level, or a qualification recognised as equivalent by the Board of the Graduate Research School (the Board); and Satisfy the requirements of Doctor of Philosophy Rule 2; and A current National Police Certificate indicating no criminal conviction.
 (Currency of National Police Certificate is 12 months).

 - A bachelor's degree in any discipline.